danakj/danakj.github.io/_posts/2023-06-05-not-generating-constructors.md

-Across both compilers, we can see that receiving a `const sus::Slice&` parameter from an owning vector argument is as efficient as `const sus::Vec&` or `const std::vector&`, while all three are more efficient than as `std::span`.
+Across both compilers, we can see that receiving a `const sus::Slice&` parameter from an owning vector argument is as efficient as `const sus::Vec&` or `const std::vector&`, while all three are more efficient than receiving `std::span`.

 ## Library choices that got us here